Verified By: Dr. Rakesh Rai (American Society of Transplant Fellowship, MD, FRCS, CCST) |Updated On March 4, 2020

 - Liver cancer or other cancer leading to metastasis in liver

 - Genetic Liver disease

-How to determine if a Liver patient is a fit candidate for a Liver Transplant?
+How to determine if a Liver patient is eligible for a Liver Transplant?

-A battery of investigation needs to be carried out to determine if a patient can be a candidate for a Liver Transplant.
+A battery of investigation needs to be carried out to determine if a patient is eligible for a Liver Transplant.
 Firstly surgeons need to rule out any probable cause of future liver damage.
-After that they will ask for:
+After that they will require multiple test reports: